magneticio/vamp.io/content/documentation/using vamp/v0.9.5/workflows.md

     identifier: "workflows-v095"
     parent: "Using Vamp"
     weight: 40
-aliases:
-    - /documentation/using-vamp/workflows/

 ---

 Vamp workflows are a convenient way to run Node JS based scripts that access the Vamp API to monitor and interact with running services.
 JavaScript workflows run in Vamp workflow agent containers ([github.com/magneticio - Vamp workflow agent](https://github.com/magneticio/vamp-workflow-agent)) and are managed just like any other container inside your cluster, making them robust, scalable and dynamic.
 Workflows can be scheduled to run as a daemon, be triggered by Vamp events or to run at specified times.

 Vamp ships with four default workflows: